OMSANANDIYA11/om1/README.md

 # om1
-this is my first repository
+this is my first repository \n author-om sanandiya
-author-om sanandiya